josephinemaro/Phase3-Project/README.md

 K-Nearest Neighbors (KNN): Achieved an accuracy of approximately 67.2%.
 Similar to Logistic Regression, it performed moderately well for functional and non-functional wells but struggled with wells needing repair, resulting in a low F1-score for this class.
 ![image](https://github.com/josephinemaro/Phase3-Project/assets/162449289/8e9985f4-d06a-4c26-a2a2-45140ce30e7d)

-Decision Tree: Outperformed the other models, achieving an accuracy of approximately 71.0%.
+Decision Tree: Outperformed the other models, achieving an accuracy of approximately 71.0% as shown in the figure above.
 It performed better in identifying functional and non-functional wells but still faced challenges in accurately predicting wells needing repair, with a low F1-score for this class.

 Random Forest: Achieved an accuracy of approximately 68.0%.
 While it performed well for functional and non-functional wells, it struggled significantly with wells needing repair, resulting in a low F1-score for this class.